 Meat is the main ingredient in the diet of most people in the world, so do not neglect Guatemalan meat-based foods in this section if you have an opportunity to travel to this gorgeous nation in the future.

-It is a pity not to add yummy Pepian to the list of Guatemalan lunch recipes you must try.
+It is a pity not to add yummy Pepian to the list of must-try Guatemalan specialties for lunch.
 It was recognized as a Guatemalan national dish and heritage in 2007.
 You will love the signature spicy and brownish-red hue of this stew when tasting it.

 If you choose the classic version, the flavor of chicken will tickle your taste buds.
 Moreover, you can change your palate with the versions with pork or beef.
 When eaten with rice, baked potatoes, and vegetables, it will get the perfect taste.